I'm tired of running pi-gen on my old slow laptop. Here is how to run it in Windows Subsytem for Linux 2.

 scripts/qcow2_handling file and comment out the

 modprobe nbd max_part=16 line of the file.
 At the time of writing, it is line 19.
-This will make it so it uses the
+This will make it so it can use the

 config at the root.